 8 of the Best Mobile Alabama Restaurants

-This list of 8 of the best Mobile Alabama restaurants is in alphabetic order.
+This list of 8 of the best restaurants in Mobile Alabama is in alphabetic order.
 Let us know your favorite places to eat in Mobile, especially if they are not included here.

 One of Mobile’s finest dining experiences, Dauphin’s occupies the top floor of the RSA Trustmark building.
 Arrive just before sunset for one of the best Instagrammable spots in Mobile.

 The tuna poke at Dauphin’s is remarkable.
 The chef trained in Maui and won at least one tuna poke competition against chefs from around the world.
 Do yourself a favor and order the tuna poke!

 Dew Drop Inn

 A local friend told me the only proper order at Dew Drop Inn—Mobile’s oldest restaurant—is a loaded hot dog and half fries/half onion rings order.
 I do not mess with tradition.

 In the heart of Mobile’s Entertainment District, The Noble South serves creative new Southern cuisine.
 Chef Chris Rainosek continually changes the menu based on what hyperlocal ingredients are available.

 I totally recommend the deviled eggs appetizer and plate lunch special (catfish was my choice).
 A couple of visitors in The Noble South during its appearance on Diners, Drive-Ins, and Dives called its cuisine, elevated Southern.
 Visit The Noble South and decide for yourself.